uma-universal-money-address/protocol/umad-06-payreq-response.md

 As described in [UMAD-05](/umad-05-payreq-request.md), the `nodePubKey` and `utxos` fields are used for pre-screening by the sending VASP.
 The `utxoCallback` field is used by the receiving VASP to notify the sending VASP of the utxos used to complete the transaction.
 See [UMAD-07](/umad-07-post-tx-hooks.md) for details.

+Each key in the `payeeData` JSON object should correspond to a requested `payeeData` field from the `payeeData` record received from the sender in the payreq request.
+The receiving VASP can send any of the payee id kinds if they are listed in the `payeeData` record.
+But if any is marked as `"mandatory": true` then receiver MUST send them or otherwise not proceed with the payment flow.
+The receiving VASP SHOULD NOT send payee identity types omitted in payeeData record, none at all if the record is not present.
+Note that LUD-22 can be used in conjunction with LUD-18 to allow the payer to request that the payee provide identitifying information (which can be optionally verified by SERVICE) before sharing payee identity information.